Twenty-third Sunday of Ordinary Time, September 8, 2019

 Saint Paul had a friend named Philemon.
 Paul met his friend's runaway slave in prison, and there instructed and baptized him.
 Paul sent this note to his friend with the returned slave.

 An important theme in Saint Luke's gospel is how to be a disciple, and what that costs.
 In Luke's literary plan, Jesus says these words while on his way to Jerusalem, where he expects to be crucified.

 The Historical Background--the People: About a century before the birth of Jesus, a learned and faithful Jew assessed the situation for Jews in this great city.
 Many Jews had "assimilated" into the dominant pagan culture.
 They and native pagans sometimes ridiculed practicing Jews, so our sage wrote a book of Wisdom, to bolster the faith of his friends.
 (The Church cites this book often in the Lectionary, so this introduction may be familiar to users of Lector's Notes.)
-Today's passage could have originated in a coffee house on the edge of the university campus, for it's all about deep theological issues like the ability of the human mind to grasp the ways of God, and how the body and soul interact.
+Today's passage could have originated in a coffee house on the edge of a modern university campus, for it's all about deep theological issues like the ability of the human mind to grasp the ways of God, and how the body and soul interact.

 The Lector's Proclamation: To proclaim this properly in your Sunday assembly, plan how you'll contrast, with your tone of voice and carefully timed pauses,